 M2M was first used in manufacturing and industrial settings, where SCADA and remote monitoring were already used to manage and remotely control data from equipment.
 The main function of M2M technology is to gather data from sensors and send it via a network.

-One of the most important things to keep an eye on is the capacity for devices to communicate with one another, and smart sensors may be incorporated into products to make this possible.
-With the help of sensors, IoT systems can share data and make automated decisions about supply chain management, sales forecasting, and inventory restocking.
+One of the most important aspects to consider is the ability of devices to communicate with each other.
+Smart sensors can be integrated into products to enable this communication.
+IoT systems can exchange data and autonomously make decisions regarding supply chain management, sales forecasting, and inventory restocking by utilizing sensors.

 - Remote monitoring